shopware/docs/products/extensions/b2b-suite/guides/core/currency.md

 ## Introduction

-The Currency component provides the means for currency calculation in the B2B-Suite.
+The Currency component provides the means for currency calculation in the B2B Suite.
 The following graph shows components depending on this component:

 ![image](../../../../../../.gitbook/assets/currency-usage.svg)